samuelim01/tp/docs/UserGuide.md

 #### 2.1.2.
 Adding a vendor: `vendor add`

-Transform your vision into reality by effortlessly adding vendors to your wedding arsenal.
-Streamline coordination with caterers, florists, and more.
-Elevate your planning experience as you bring together the expertise needed to craft a truly magical day.
+Allows you to add a vendor to WedLog, so that you can streamline coordination with the people involved in making your dream wedding a reality.

 Format: `vendor add n/NAME [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…`